Plant Physiology (journal)

-Plant Physiology is a monthly peer-reviewed scientific journal that covers research on physiology, biochemistry, cellular and molecular biology, genetics, biophysics, and environmental biology of plants.
-The journal has been published since 1926 by the American Society of Plant Biologists.
-The current editor-in-chief is Yunde Zhao (University of California San Diego.
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 8.005.
+Plant Physiology is a monthly peer-reviewed scientific journal covering research in plant physiology, biochemistry, cell biology, molecular biology, genetics, biophysics, and environmental biology of plants.
+It is published by the American Society of Plant Biologists and was established in 1926.
+The current editor-in-chief is Yunde Zhao (University of California, San Diego).
+According to Clarivate, the journal has a 2024 impact factor of 6.9.